-$^{30}$ These findings are consistent with Hanson et al. (2015), who find greater churning of industry productivities for less developed countries.
-This is accounted for in our Source × Product variation, which, according to our Table 6 accounts for more variation in less developed countries.
+29 These findings are consistent with Hanson et al. (2015), who find greater churning of comparative advantage for less developed countries.
+Their concept of comparative advantage is accounted for in our Source X Product variation, which, according to our Table 6 accounts for more variation in less developed countries.
 As noted on Table 5, Africa shows higher variation of export growth than Europe.
 This implies greater churning there, which is in line with the Hanson et al. (2015) finding on less developed countries.